mvr/mvr.github.io/posts/officers.md

-Because the index `array[i/32]` is not a compile-time constant, there's a risk that this `array` will end up in local memory rather than in registers, if the compiler can't figure out this can be written as an unrolled loop.^[Despite the name, local memory is actually a thread-specific piece of *global* memory.
+Because the index `array[i/32]` is not a compile-time constant, there's a risk that this `array` will end up in local memory rather than in registers if the compiler can't figure out this can be written as an unrolled loop.^[Despite the name, local memory is actually a thread-specific piece of *global* memory.
 It's where, for example, spilled registers get stored.]
-It seems quite inconsistent, sometimes the compiler can do this and sometimes not.
+For reasons mysterious to me, sometimes the compiler can do this and sometimes not.
 Just in case, we'll do the optimisation by hand.

 We can manually write the operation as a loop: